sinatb/Control/README.md

 # Control

 A simple game in unity with the theme out of control.
 This project is a single project in a series of projects aiming to mimic some cool games that were submitted to the GMTK game jam.
+The game that this project was inspired by is [here](https://arvz.itch.io/shooty-ballz).

 ## Gameplay